joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000010054472/mahmoud-khalils-arrest.html

 **Dozens of Wildfires Scorch Parts of Texas and Oklahoma**\
-`More than 150 blazes were burning in Oklahoma alone, damaging many structures and hundreds of thousands of acres, and causing one death.
-Dangerous fire conditions threatened areas from Texas to Iowa.`\
+`More than 150 blazes were burning in Oklahoma alone, damaging many structures and hundreds of thousands of acres, and causing one death.`\
 https://nytimes.com/video/climate/100000010054567/oklahoma-wildfires-texas.html

 **Rejected by Washington, Federal Workers Find Open Arms in State Governments**\